-The Foundation's Community Knowledge Centre ("CKC") is a website that presents the work of registered charities and non-profits in Calgary and area.
+The Foundation's Community Knowledge Centre ("CKC") is a website that presents the work of registered charities and not-for-profits in Calgary and area.
 Through individual CKC profiles, organizations can showcase their innovative and impactful solutions to community issues.
 Since its inception in 2014, CKC has been a resource to share the Foundation's knowledge of community with donors, charitable organizations, media, and other key stakeholders.
 To increase CKC membership and improve the way CKC member organizations share the impact of their work, the Foundation provides capacity building workshops focused on communications and storytelling.

-As of March 31, 2022, CKC membership had grown to showcase 753 (2021 - 488) charitable organizations, a 54% (2021 - 3%) growth from the previous fiscal year end.
-The growth was driven primarily by the decision in fiscal 2021 to expand membership beyond registered charities to include not-for-profit organizations that are not registered charities.
+As of March 31, 2023, CKC membership had grown to showcase 763 (2022 - 753) charitable and not-for-profit organizations, a 1% (2022 - 54%) growth from the previous fiscal year end.
+The prior year growth was driven primarily by the decision in fiscal 2021 to expand membership beyond registered charities to include not-for-profit organizations that are not registered charities.

-Calgary's Vital Signs
+Calgary's Quality of Life

-Over a decade ago, the Foundation launched Calgary's Vital Signs to increase the effectiveness of the Foundation's grantmaking, better inform donors about issues and opportunities, spark discussion, encourage connections, and inspire action.
-Calgary's Vital Signs report features expert research combined with the results of a panel survey (1,000 Calgarians), wherein Calgarians speak to areas critical to quality of life.
+Over a decade ago, the Foundation launched a Quality of Life report to increase the effectiveness of the Foundation's grantmaking, better inform donors about issues and opportunities, spark discussion, encourage connections, and inspire action.
+Calgary's Quality of Life report features expert research combined with the results of a panel survey (1,000 Calgarians), wherein Calgarians speak to areas critical to quality of life.